The Scientific Way To Measure A Child’s Dishonesty

 …And To Deceive Researchers

 When researchers want to measure deception and craftiness in kids, bigger guns are necessary.
 Enter Deception Tasks, which involve convincing children to cheat at guessing games.
 The most common incarnation is the whimsically named Hide-and-Seek Deception task.
 Children first play a basic guessing game with an adult—the adult hides a candy in one of two cups and then asks the child to guess where the candy is hidden.
 The rules are simple.
-Every time the child wins a round, he or she keeps the candy.
+Every time the child wins a round, they keep the candy.
 Every time the child loses, the adult keeps the candy.
 Then, the tables turn.
-The child is given control over the cups, and promised a superior prize if he or she can win 10 candies.
-After the child mixes the cups thoroughly, the adult asks the child to be honest and tell where he or she hid the candy.
+The child is given control over the cups, and promised a superior prize if they can win 10 candies.
+After the child mixes the cups thoroughly, the adult asks the child to be honest and tell where they hid the candy.

 It’s a clever experiment, because the child is incentivized to lie not just to cover-up wrongdoing, but to get ahead.
 One version of the test pioneered in 2002 went one step further and combined a deception task with a temptation task.
 Researchers hid a toy duck that made a quacking noise under a cloth, and rewarded children for correctly guessing which toy they were hiding.
 After the children had won a few times with different toys and noises, the researchers placed an animal toy under a cloth and then left the room, asking the children not to peek.
 Those who peeked and, when confronted, lied about their peeking behavior failed both the deception task and the temptation resistance task.
 And, presumably, made their parents look pretty bad.